At the start of each new year, most people are excited about making changes in their lives.

 I want to do better, but my comfort zone often feels quite comfy.

 Am I disappointed by my progress?
 Of course.
-But my lack of progress showed me that I need to make some adjustments in my life if I intend to keep my promises to myself and to my family.
+However, my lack of progress showed me that I need to make some adjustments in my life if I intend to keep my promises to myself and my family.

 And maybe you do too.